pfalcon/awesome-program-analysis/README.md

       algorithm outlined above not possible (not producing correct results).
 This is known as "transformed SSA".
 There're algorithms to convert transformed SSA into conventional form.
+* Axis 3: Strict vs non-strict SSA
+  * Non-strict SSA allows some variables to be undefined on some paths (just like conventional imperative programs).
+  * Strict form requires each use to be dominated by definition.
+This in turn means that every variable must be explicitly initialized.
+    Non-strict program can be trivially converted into strict form, by initializing variables with special values, like "undef" for truly undefined values, "param" for function paramters, etc. Most of SSA algorithms requires/assume strict SSA form, so non-strict is not further considered.

 Summing up: There's one and true SSA type - the maximal one.
 It has a